 Journalism grants fund innovation in global-development reporting [Europe]

-Media professionals and innovators from France, Germany, Italy, the Netherlands, Norway, Spain, Sweden and the United Kingdom can apply for a grant.
+Media professionals and innovators from Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden and the United Kingdom can apply for a grant.

 The European Journalism Centre (EJC) and the Bill & Melinda Gates Foundation will fund 25 to 30 projects under the Innovation in Development Reporting Grant Program (IDR).
 The grant program aims to advance creative reporting approaches to issues associated with global development and the United Nations’ Millennium Development Goal.